yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-057_City_Field_Allows_Input_Above_Max_Boundary.md

 4. Enter a valid mobile phone number
 5. Enter a valid ZIP code
 6. Enter a valid address
-7. Enter a city with more than 50 characters
+7. In the city field, enter more than 50 characters
 8. Fill all other required fields
 9. Click on "Submit"